 Test data management

 A key activity during preparation for testing is to gather and manipulate test data.
 Various types of test data are involved, including user test data and the expected result test data used for comparison.
 For functional testing, a set of known input data and the expected output need to be ready as part of the test criteria.
 Test Team will rely on the analysts and their subject matter expertise to compile appropriate test data.
-In addition, Indy CoE QA team will employ test data management using CA TDM.
+In addition, at Indy IT CoE QA team will employ test data management by leveraging CA TDM.